MicrosoftDocs/win32-pr.de-de/desktop-src/printdocs/pagecopies.md

 ## <a name="structure-properties"></a>Struktureigenschaften

-In der folgenden Tabelle werden die Merkmale der Variablen beschrieben, die in der XML-Struktur definiert sind.
+In der folgenden Tabelle werden die Merkmale der in der XML-Struktur definierten Variablen beschrieben.